 ‘Next generation’ Manchester care home chooses Gentona baths from Gainsborough to enhance its luxurious care service

 Located in Ashton-on-Mersey in Sale, South Manchester, Ashlands Manor is a prestigious 57-bed healthcare facility at the forefront of nursing, dementia and residential care.
 It provides a high quality experience for all residents so they can enjoy residing in a luxurious and safe environment.
-To enhance this outstanding care provision Ashlands Manor has installed two Gentona power-assisted baths from Gainsborough Specialist Bathing.
+To enhance this outstanding care provision Ashlands Manor has installed two Gentona power-assisted baths from Gainsborough Specialist Bathrooms.

 As Ashlands Manor offers advanced care with contemporary styling, aesthetic and accessible bathing solutions were deemed a necessity by the New Care Commissioning Managers.
-Hence, as the trusted and proven leader, Gainsborough Specialist Bathing was selected to provide power-assisted Gentona baths so a superior assisted bathing experience could be provided.
+Hence, as the trusted and proven leader, Gainsborough Specialist Bathrooms was selected to provide power-assisted Gentona baths so a superior assisted bathing experience could be provided.

 Ashlands Manor opened in May 2017 and is owned by New Care Projects, a development-led operator.
 Three self-contained floors offer separate nursing, dementia and residential accommodation, each with dining facilities and communal lounges that have been finished to a high specification.
 When fully operational over 80 care staff will support 57 residents.